-When you see your roof’s clean surface, it is obviously more attractive.
-It also serves to prolong the life of your roof since there are no dirt or grime particles in contact with the roofing material itself.
+When you see your roof’s clean surface, it is more attractive.
+It also prolongs the life of your roof since there are no dirt or grime particles in contact with the roofing material itself.
 This provides an added barrier between them and helps prevent early wear and tear.

-For businesses: Roofs that are clean and free of debris will allow the surface to reflect light more efficiently, preventing potential leaks and keeping your roofing system in top working order.
+For businesses: Roofs that are clean and debris-free will allow the surface to reflect light more efficiently, preventing potential leaks and keeping your roofing system in top working order.
 Clean roofs also give a good first impression to customers and employees – it shows you care about your investment!